Steps to Performing a ROPA, ROPA preparation steps, record of processing activities steps, DPO Solutions NY

 In California Section 999.317 of the CCPA regulations requires businesses to maintain records of all consumer requests and how those businesses responded to said requests for a period of at least twenty-four (24) months.

-KSA-PDPL art 7.3 roughly maps to GDPR in it’s requirement for a ROPA which should contain “the purpose of processing, a description of categories of Data Subjects, contact details of the organization, and the expected period for which Personal Data will be retained.”
+KSA-PDPL art 7.3 maps to GDPR in it’s requirement for a ROPA which should contain “the purpose of processing, a description of categories of Data Subjects, contact details of the organization, and the expected period for which Personal Data will be retained.”

 It’s important to check with your local authority what the guidance is, as there are variances in national implementations.